Best and worst supermarket loyalty cards

 When it comes to spending your points, most popular points-based loyalty cards have a very low return.
 You’ll need to take advantage of bonus points and offers to make the card worth the space in your wallet.

 For example, Tesco Clubcard has Reward Partners that can offer better deals for your points.
-For example, you ca turn every 50p of Teco Clubcard vouchers into £1.50 to spend at Pizza.
-Sainsbury's Nectar points can be spent with more than 400 brands, as diverse as Argos and eBay.
+For example, you ca turn every 50p of Teco Clubcard vouchers into £1.50 to spend at Pizza Express.
+Sainsbury's Nectar points can be spent with more than 400 brands, from Argos to eBay.

 Research points offers